 Books I Enjoyed (but could put down to go to sleep):

 Julia Gillian (and the Art of Knowing) by Alison McGhee.
 Middle Grade.
 I first read this book (and the others in the series) after meeting Alison’s sister, Holly McGhee, at a SCBWI conference.
 My daughter had picked this one out of the library because it had a dog on the cover (excellent marketing!), and I snuck it away from her.
-Honestly, it confused me.
-I enjoyed it, but it seemed to defy every rule on story telling and showing vs. telling.
-I also found the main character a little ‘out there’ and not totally believable in today’s age.
-(Don’t hate me for my thoughts, Alison, I’m still trying to process them!)

 I am the Cheese by Robert Cormier.
 Young Adult.
 This book sat next to Allie Condie’s book on the shelf so I decided it was time to reread it.
 What a transformation young adult books have gone through in the past thirty years!
 Particular in voice.
-There is a feel to the voice in young adult novels today that didn’t exist back then.
-This book is an adult-voiced book, written with a young adult aged hero.
-Hence the categorization.
-Caveat: my opinion.

 Artemis Fowl by Eoin Colfer.
 Middle Grade.
 I enjoyed this book despite myself.
 It’s perfect for a middle-grade boy, but I found myself eagerly checking out the sequel as well: Artemis Fowl and the Arctic Incident.